dalibo/cnpg-plugin-pgbackrest/README.md

 #### Scheduled backup

-A scheduled backup use almost the same definition as a "simple" backup, only the kind should be adapted (to `ScheduledBackup`).
+A scheduled backup uses almost the same definition as a "simple" backup, only the kind should be adapted (to `ScheduledBackup`).
 When using that kind of object, the schedule field (with a `crontab` annotation) should also be defined under the specification.